os-autoinst/salt-states-openqa/README.md

 # openQA salt states

-This contains salt states used to configure an openQA infrastructure, for example as used for openqa.suse.de and openqa.opensuse.org
+This contains salt states used to configure an openQA infrastructure, for example as used for openqa.suse.de .

-They should be generic enough to also be useful (with some modification) for others
+They should be generic enough to also be useful (with some modification) for others.

 ## How to use